All Products

 Note

-• If the transfer speed is too slow to meet your schedule, you can consider temporarily increasing the fixed bandwidth of the source and destination servers.
+• If the transfer speed is too slow to meet your schedule, consider temporarily increasing the fixed bandwidth of the source and destination servers.
 For more information, see Estimate migration time and test transfer speed.

 image